 NewmanSexDif2007.pdf From Lakoff to Today – The Gender Factor in Spoken Interaction | i love engli...
 Robin Lakoff’s Predictions: Robin Lakoff, in 1975, published an influential account of women’s language.
 This was the book Language and Woman’s Place.
 1. 2.
 3. 4.
 5. 6.
 7. 8.
 9. 10.
 11. 12.
 13. 14.
 15. 16.
 17. 18.
 William O’Barr and Bowman Atkins A 1980 study by William O’Barr and Bowman Atkins looked at courtroom cases and witnesses’ speech.
 “In an article entitled “‘Women’s Language’ or ‘Powerless Language’?”
 “O’Barr and Atkins concluded from their study that the quoted speech patterns were “neither characteristic of all women nor limited only to women” (McConnell-Ginet, et al., p.
 102).
 Dominance and Difference Studies of language and gender often make use of two models or paradigms – that of dominance and that of difference.
-Dominance theory Deborah Tannen and Difference Status vs. support
+Dominance theory This is the theory that in mixed-sex conversations men are more likely to interrupt than women.
+Dale Spender advocates a radical view of language as embodying structures that sustain male power.
+Deborah Tannen and Difference Status vs. support

 The genius of Jodie Foster's speech | Film Reading this on mobile?
 Click here to view the video It's a considerable thing to deliver a speech that is at once artfully put together and emotionally affecting.
-At the Golden Globes – where in accepting the Cecil B DeMille award for lifetime achievement, she made the first public acknowledgement of her sexuality – Jodie Foster managed both.
-What's striking is not what the speech gave away, but the control and delicacy with which it delivered its payload.
 The art of rhetoric is, at root, about the relationship between a speaker and an audience.
 But Foster didn't just take their attention for granted.
 She teased their expectations.
 By using anaphora (1) ("we've giggled ... we've punched") and polysyndeton (2) (all those ands), she made the sentence sound loose, spontaneous, a little out of control.
 Writ large, that's the same technique she used when she approached the meat of her speech.
 She teased it out.
 Big, nervous laugh from the audience.
+Did you notice that she came out without actually coming out?
+There was a certain flintiness when she asked the audience to put itself in her shoes.
+Then, the open secret openly acknowledged, she was able to pay touching tribute to her ex-partner Cyd, their children and her mother.
 Finally her peroration (6).